Ronit740/Athlete-Bridge/README.md

 3. All API calls should be made via `api.js`.
 4. **Mock data should be placed inside `/data/` folder and imported where needed.**
 5. **Tailwind CSS should be used for styling** to ensure a clean and responsive UI.
-6. **Before finalizing the project:**
-   - Remove unnecessary console logs.
-   - Ensure all routes are properly mapped.
-   - Optimize component rendering for performance.

 ---

 ## **Conclusion**
 This guide ensures that each team member knows their role and how to contribute.
-The project is designed to be beginner-friendly, using **React components**, **structured LLM output**, and **modular design** to make it easy to scale and compile into a **Single Page Application (SPA)**.
-The added GitHub workflow steps will ensure that even those new to version control can contribute effectively.
+The project is beginner-friendly, using **React components**, **structured LLM output**, and **modular design** to make it scalable.
+The GitHub workflow ensures smooth collaboration and version control.